 1. Identify When and Why You Need Funding

-Unsecured business loans are best to finance short-term capital needs because their repayment terms are typically limited to three years and require daily or weekly payments.
+By identifying why you need the money, you can set a timetable for acquiring it and the duration it is needed for.
+Unsecured business loans are best to finance short-term capital needs because their repayment terms are typically limited to three years.
 The best unsecured business loans also allow you to get access to funds in one to three days but may not be the best option for every business.

 When an Unsecured Business Loan Is Right

 An unsecured business loan typically is used to cover short-term financing needs if you need to purchase inventory, buy new equipment, or fund a growth project.
 Getting the money is one thing; repaying it usually is tricky as the repayment term is usually less than 36 months and requires weekly, if not daily, payments to be made directly from the business checking account.

 Unsecured business loans aren’t cheap, with annual percentage rates (APR) ranging from 9% to 100% or more.
 This is why lenders will place significance on cash flow and want to see how the influx of capital will yield higher revenues quickly.
 This should be the fundamental question you answer as you seek an unsecured loan.

 When an Alternative to an Unsecured Business Loan Is Better